Constraints on the normal branch of DGP gravity from SPT galaxy clusters with DES and HST weak-lensing mass calibration and from Planck PR4 CMB anisotropies: n DGP gravity

 The three computed quantities are used to calculate the Sheth-Tormen HMF in the nDGP model.
 In practice, we are not using the Sheth-Tormen HMF directly.
 Instead, we capture the deviations from the $\Lambda$CDM Sheth-Tormen HMF with the same initial conditions by computing the ratio of Sheth-Tormen HMFs in the two models

 To obtain the HMF in nDGP gravity, we multiply this ratio by a $\Lambda$CDM HMF of our choice.
-This approach has the advantage of being independent of the Sheth-Tormen HMF and can be adapted to use any HMF as a baseline.
-In this work, we use the Tinker HMF $\frac{\dd n}{\dd \mathrm{ln} M}\vert_{\mathrm{T},\,\Lambda\mathrm{CDM}}$~\cite{Tinker08} as the $\Lambda$CDM baseline and thus the nDGP HMF is given by
+This approach has the advantage of being independent of the Sheth-Tormen HMF, because the latter is only used to compute the relative enhancement of the $\Lambda$CDM HMF due to nDGP gravity.
+In this work, we use the Tinker HMF as the $\Lambda$CDM baseline~\cite{Tinker08}